types of surveying

 2. Compass Surveying

-Compass surveying is done by either the surveyor’s compass or prismatic compass.
+Compass surveying is done either by the surveyor’s compass or prismatic compass.
 It is used to take angular measurements.

 At present, there are two types of compass used widely in the field.

-1. Prismatic Compass and
+1. Prismatic Compass

-2. Surveyors Compass.
+2. Surveyors Compass

 3. Plane Table Surveying